-- 5.3.1 Site 1 is located in the Colwall Green local character area and makes a small but important contribution to the local villagescape.
+- 6.3.1 Site 1 is located in the Colwall Green local character area and makes a small but important contribution to the local villagescape.
 The area is identified as being within sight of an 'Important View Out of the Village' towards the Hills (see Map 7, and it is also visible from the Hills' ridges and upper slopes. - 6.3.2 The area is currently partly occupied by the former main school building and paved areas of the original primary school that have been vacated and it also includes an enclosed field / paddock in grazing use to the north.
 There are both mature and maturing trees and hedgerows around the area, with housing to the north and south.

-Policy CD3 Site 1 Former Primary School and Adjacent Land (Target - approximately 9 houses)
+Policy CD6 Site 1 Former Primary School and Adjacent Land

-Site 1 Former Primary School and Adjacent Land as shown on the extract from Map 5 Policies Map below is considered suitable for new housing development.
+Site 1 Former Primary School and Adjacent Land as shown on the Policies Map below is allocated for housing development for at least 14 dwellings.